 The “NB” in “NB-IoT” is short for narrowband, and it refers to a relatively untapped frequency that can keep devices connected with one another.
-These NB channels have traditionally been overlooked by mobile networks because of its limitations.
-It is only capable of sending very small amounts of data at a time, which would result in ridiculously slow internet speeds on mobile devices.
+These NB channels have traditionally been overlooked by mobile networks because of their limitations.
+Narrowband is only capable of sending very small amounts of data at a time, which would result in ridiculously slow internet speeds on mobile devices.

-In the world of IoT, though, each device only needs to send a small amount of data at a time, which means that NB technology would seem like the western frontier of mobile connectivity — an untapped solution to IoT’s needs, hence the name NB-IoT.
-Sigfox (2009) has been around for a decade, while other new network solutions have also sprung up in more recent years, like LoRaWAN (2015) and Weightless (2012).
+In the world of IoT, though, it's often the case that each device only needs to send a small amount of data at a time, which means that NB technology would seem like the western frontier of mobile connectivity — an untapped solution to IoT’s needs.

 These networks aimed to fix the following problems within IoT:

 - An IoT-centric pricing model